Cognitive effects of a three‑month methylphenidate course in Parkinson’s disease patients with mild cognitive impairment

 Who Can Join the Study?

-• If taking levodopa or cholinesterase inhibitors (drugs that can help memory), the doses must have stayed the same for at least three months before assignment.
+• If taking levodopa or cholinesterase inhibitors (drugs that can help memory), the dose must have stayed the same for at least three months before joining.

-• Both men and women are eligible to join the study.
+• Both men and women are eligible to participate.

 Who Cannot Join the Study?

-• Any change in medicines that increase dopamine (dopaminergic therapy) within three months before the study or during the study.
+• Any change in dopaminergic therapy (medications that increase dopamine) within the last three months or during the study.

-• Having used the study drug methylphenidate before.
+• Having taken methylphenidate (the study drug) before.

-• Having experienced hallucinations (seeing or hearing things that are not real), delusions (strong false beliefs), or psychosis (loss of touch with reality).
+• Experiencing hallucinations (seeing or hearing things that are not there), delusions (strong false beliefs), or psychosis (loss of contact with reality).

-• Having high blood pressure that is not under control, especially above 140/80 mmHg (unbalanced arterial hypertension or uncontrolled hypertension).
+• Having high blood pressure that is unbalanced (higher than 140/80 mmHg) or uncontrolled.

-• Having failure of the liver (hepatic failure) or kidneys (renal failure).
+• Having serious liver problems (hepatic failure) or kidney problems (renal failure).

-• Having untreated glaucoma (an eye condition that can damage the optic nerve).
+• Having untreated glaucoma (eye condition that can damage the optic nerve).

-• Being a woman who could become pregnant (women of childbearing potential), as pregnancy testing is required.
+• Being a woman who could become pregnant (childbearing potential) and not having a negative pregnancy test.

-• Being allergic or overly sensitive (hypersensitivity) to methylphenidate or any of its inactive ingredients.
+• Having a known allergy (hypersensitivity) to methylphenidate or any of its ingredients.

 Where you can join this trial?